 When watching supply chain trends for the next quarter, and the remainder of 2022, it’s important to remember that things can (and probably will) continue to change.
 What’s most important for leaders moving forward is building supply chain processes that can withstand future disruptions.

-With that in mind, here are five of the most prominent trends in the supply chain and logistics industry to keep in mind for 2022.
+With that in mind, here are five of the most prominent supply chain trends to keep in mind for 2022.

 1. Expect Disruptions and Delays